 Anticoagulants, or blood thinners, are commonly prescribed in heart patients.
 However, don’t let the name fool you.
 Blood thinners do not literally thin your blood.
 Their purpose is merely to increase the amount of time it takes a blood clot to form.
 This helps prevent existing blood clots from getting larger as well as prevent new blood clots from developing.

 Anyone prone to blood clots, having a history of atrial fibrillation or stroke, having left ventricular dysfunction or venous thrombosis may be taking anticoagulants.

 Antiplatelet medications may seem similar to anticoagulants however they work very differently.
 While anticoagulants slow your body’s process of making clots, antiplatelets work to prevent blood cells (AKA platelets) from clumping together and forming clots.

-You may be taking an antiplatelet medication if you have a history of heart disease, heart attack, stroke, transient ischemic attacks (TIAs).
-They may also be prescribed to relieve symptoms such as chest pain, poor circulation, or shortness of breath.
+You may be taking an antiplatelet medication if you have a history of heart disease, heart attack, stroke, or transient ischemic attacks (TIAs).
+They can also be given to relieve symptoms such as chest pain, poor circulation, or shortness of breath.

 Some common antiplatelet medications include: